pasqal-io/emulators/docs/emu_mps/advanced/resource_estimation.md

 ### Contribution from temporary tensors

 Finally, to compute the above Krylov vectors, the effective two-site Hamiltonian has to be applied to the previous Krylov vector to obtain the next one.
 The resulting tensor network contraction cannot be done in-place, so it has to store two intermediate results that get very large.
-Additionally, it has to store a reordered copy of one of the two bath tensors due to constraints on the matmul implementation in torch.
+Additionally, the contraction requires storage of a permuted copy of one the two bath tensors.
 The intermediate results take the most memory at the center qubit, where the bond dimension of the Hamiltonian becomes $h$.
 At this point,

 $$
 |\mathrm{intermediate}| = s\chi^2 (2hp^2+h) = h\chi^2(144)